The Dangers of Dehydration – Signs You’re Not Drinking Enough Water

 Dehydration is serious and can land you in the hospital.
 Most people recover quickly by drinking fluids that contain electrolytes and carbohydrates and upping their intake of water, but severe cases can require IV fluids and extra rest.

 There is some truth to the adage: Let thirst be your guide!
 The best prevention is to stay well-hydrated and pay attention to how much you are drinking, sweating, and urinating and how you feel.
+Here are other ways to prevent dehydration:

 Physical therapy encompasses injury rehabilitation, sports and performance medicine, nutrition, and total-body health and wellness.
 Nutrition, along with staying hydrated and drinking the right fluids, can affect your recovery and function.
+Check out our physical therapy rehabilitation services for more information!